natashajoann/Portfolio/_drafts/the-fastest-and-lest-stressful-way-to-troublshoot.md

 &nbsp;

-So many times after I've spent hours trying to make code work and then forced myself to just sleep on it, I've been able to log on again and find my mistakes in under 10 minutes.&nbsp;
+So many times after I've spent hours trying to make code work and then forced myself to just sleep on it.
+More often than not I've been able to log on again and find and fix my mistakes in under 10 minutes.&nbsp;

 &nbsp;

 Now shoo\!
 Go take a break\!
 Seriously, just 5 minutes.
-C'mon you can do it.&nbsp;
+C'mon you can do it\!

 &nbsp;

-And if you're really at your edge, send me a message\!
+\*\*And if you're really at your edge, send me a message\!
 Teamwork makes the dreamwork, amirite?

 &nbsp;